raafik980/raafik980.github.io/_posts/2024-01-24-charmm-python-interfacer.md

 !

 ```

-With this, we will have our finalized input file containing all information needed for the python program (for ML potential) to calculate the QM/MM energies and forces.
+With this, we will have our finalized input file containing all the information needed for the Python program (for ML potential) to calculate the QM/MM energies and forces.
 The input file will be passed to the Python package using the system call in fortran90.
-The output file from the Python package will be read and the QM/MM energies and forces will be updated in CHARMM.
+The output file from the Python package will be read, and the QM/MM energies and forces will be updated in CHARMM.
 A sample input file for the Python package (e.g., mlpotential) is as follows:

 ```console
 $box
 10.0  0.0  0.0